mqtt2go/mqtt2go.github.io/add-wifi.md

 ## Setup Steps

-1. MQTT Controller (Mobile/Web App) initiates the process of adding a new device by subscribing to __/user_id/gw_id/add_device__.
-Then it  publishes an activation request containing activation code.
-This code can be found on the newly installed device in the form of a number or QR code.
+1. MQTT Controller (Mobile/Web App) initiates the process of adding a new device by subscribing to __/\<home_id\>/\<gw_id\>/add_device__.
+Then it publishes an activation request containing activation code and device id.
+These codes can be found on the newly installed device in the form number or QR code.
-1. In response to the request, SH-GW enables the Guest Wi-Fi and sets the password inputted as an activation code.
+2. In response to the request, SH-GW enables the Guest Wi-Fi and sets the password inputted as an activation code.
-1. MQTT end device then connects to the Guest Wi-Fi and further utilizes mDNS to resolve address __MQTT2GO.local__, which is the address of the MQTT broker.
+3. MQTT end device then connects to the Guest Wi-Fi and further utilizes mDNS (multicast DNS) to resolve address __MQTT2GO.local__, which equals to the address of the MQTT broker.
-1. The MQTT end device connects to the initialization MQTT broker with login MQTT2GO with a password corresponding to device activation code and subscribes to __/dev_id/activation topic__.
-1. The end device then publishes __GET_ENCRYPTION_KEYS__ request to the same topic.
-1. As a result, the MQTT broker publishes initial modulus __p__ and base __g__ together with its public encryption key __Key A__.
-1. The end device as a response generates its private __Key B__ and publishes it to the shared topic.
-In this phase, both sides have a pair of public and private keys for encryption.
+4. The MQTT end device then connects to the initialization MQTT broker.
+The MQTT end device contains a pre-loaded certificate of trustworthy CA (Certification Authority), which is used to establish TLS (Transport Layer Security) communication with the MQTT broker.
+The chain of trust must be on both sides.
+Thus, the SH-GW (MQTT broker) has to contain a certificate issued by the same CA as it is contained in the MQTT end-device.
+If these certificates do not match, the TLS communication cannot be established.
-1. MQTT end device then subscribes to the __/dev_id/wifi topic__ and publishes __GET_WIFI_CREDENTIALS__ request.
+5. When the TLS communication is established the MQTT end device subscribes to the __\<activation_code\>/activation__ topic and publishes _GET_CREDENTIALS_ request.
-1. MQTT broker responses to this request with a message containing credentials for home Wi-Fi encrypted with key established in the previous steps (128b AES cipher in CTR mode is used).
+6. As a response, SH-GW (MQTT broker) generates a new set of certificates that will be used for ongoing communication and publishes its CA certificate to the MQTT end device.
+7. The MQTT end device further subscribes to __\<activation_code\>/wifi__ and publishes _GET_WIFI_CREDENTIALS_ request.
+8. In response, the MQTT broker issues WiFi credentials (SSID, Password) for the home network.
-1. The end device closes the connection to the initialization MQTT broker and reconnects to the home Wi-Fi.
-As a result, the MQTT broker disables the Guest Wi-Fi, which is not needed at this time.
+9. When the MQTT end device receives the credentials, connection with the initialization broker is closed.
+The end device then connects to the home Wi-Fi with acquired credentials.
-1. MQTT end device connects to the initialization broken one more time and subscribes to the __/dev_id/credentials__ topic.
+10. Further MQTT end device connects to the MQTT broker with a certificate obtained in step 6 and subscribes to __\<device_id\>/topics__.
-1. The end device publishes __GET_MQTT_CREDENTIALS__ request and broker responses with login and password for the local MQTT broker.
-Credentials are encrypted with the key established in step 7.
-1. MQTT end device closes the connection to the initialization broker and reconnects to the local broker with previously provided credentials.
-1. The end device subscribes to __/dev_id/topics__ and publishes __GET_DEVICE_TOPICS__ request.
+11. In the next step, the MQTT end device publishes _GET_DEVICE_TOPICS_ request.
-1. The user of the MQTT controller app is then requested to entitle the device and put it into the appropriate group.
-The controller app further publishes acquired data to the MQTT broker.
+12. As a result, MQTT broker publishes message to __\<home_id\>/\<gw_id\>/add_device__ topics with device type and device id information.
+13. MQTT broker then expects message from MQTT Controller with the end device name, group, and id.
-1. As a response, the MQTT broker sends a list of topics targeted for the end device.
+14. Based on the information from the previous step, the MQTT broker generates a topic structure for the end device and publishes the topics to the __\<dev_id\>/topics__.
-1. The end device then subscribes to the received topics.
+15. In this step, the MQTT end device subscribes to its topics, and all ongoing communication happens according to the MQTT2GO standard.
-1. In the last phase, MQTT broker publishes the message containing type and the id of the newly added end device.
-1. Further on, the end device communicates with the MQTT broker in a standardized manner.

 <p align="center" >